-(This article is Part II of a three-part article on the evolution of facial recognition algorithms, the prevalence of biases in the algorithm, and how its bias can be reduced.
+(This article is Part II of a three-part article on the evolution of facial recognition algorithms, the prevalence of biases in the algorithm, and how facial recognition bias can be reduced.
 In Part I, we looked at the advent of facial recognition technology and its evolution.
 Part III looks at how HyperVerge is working towards reducing bias.)

 NIST regularly benchmarks systems, and in a 2018 test found that error rates have gone down to 0.2% from 4% in 2014.

 For context, this is how HyperVerge FaceMatch fares on both overall accuracy and accuracy for different ethnicities –

 *Please note: for more details about the results displayed here, please contact us to see the algorithm in action.